Event

 Eric’s monoprint inspired by Islington Tunnel

-The centre and “gallery” for the event was recently refurbished by Barry Morgan Limited and can be found just off Brewery Road in Camden.
-It’s refurbishment is part of a national initiative and one by North London Mental Health partnership to improve mental health provisions locally.
-Though the space was an amazing transformation from what it once was, the prints which are on permanent display, have transformed what could have been a very clinical environment into something with personality and reflective of people with lived experience of what the centre serves for.
-As mentioned in our previous journal post, these prints were created by local people in response to their favourite landmarks in Camden and Islington.
+The centre, which served as the "gallery" for the event, was recently refurbished by Barry Morgan Limited and is located just off Brewery Road in Camden.
+Its refurbishment is part of a national initiative and a local effort by the North London Mental Health partnership to improve mental health provisions.
+While the space itself was dramatically improved, the prints, now on permanent display, truly transformed what could have been a sterile environment.
+They add personality and reflect the lived experiences of those who use the centre's services.
+As mentioned in our previous journal post, these prints were inspired by local landmarks in Camden and Islington, as chosen by the participants.

 Prints being hung on the wall by two men